-- 10 A complete set of financial statements comprises: - (a) a statement of financial position as at the end of the period; - (b) a statement of profit or loss and other comprehensive income for the period; - (c) a statement of changes in equity for the period; - (d) a statement of cash flows for the period; - (e) notes, comprising significant accounting policies and other explanatory information; - (ea) comparative information in respect of the preceding period as specified in paragraphs 38 and 38A; and - (f) a statement of financial position as at the beginning of the preceding period when an entity applies an accounting policy retrospectively or makes a retrospective restatement of items in its financial statements, or when it reclassifies items in its financial statements in accordance with paragraphs 40A-40D.
+- 10 A complete set of financial statements comprises: - (a) a statement of financial position as at the end of the period; - (b) a statement of comprehensive income for the period; - (c) a statement of changes in equity for the period; - (d) a statement of cash flows for the period; - (e) notes, comprising a summary of significant accounting policies and other explanatory information; and - (f) a statement of financial position as at the beginning of the earliest comparative period when an entity applies an accounting policy retrospectively or makes a retrospective restatement of items in its financial statements, or when it reclassifies items in its financial statements.

 An entity may use titles for the statements other than those used in this Standard.
-For example, an entity may use the title 'statement of comprehensive income' instead of 'statement of profit or loss and other comprehensive income'.